 Find out more about our programme.

-To date, the Outset service has engaged more than 16,000 individuals, supporting the creation of 3,200 new businesses and 3,500 new jobs; and the service continues to demonstrate its value and impact on both an economic and social level.
+In the last four years, the Outset service has engaged more than 18,000 individuals, supporting the creation of over 3,700 new businesses and 4,100 new jobs; and the service continues to demonstrate its value and impact on both an economic and social level.